JithuVS/graphQL-basic/README.md

 # graphQL-basic
 Go to server folder:
-  - run npm i to install dependencies
+  - To install dependencies run: 'npm i'
-  - node server.js to start the server
+  - To start the server from the server folder: 'node server.js'

 Go to client and launch index.html in browser